 Isobel arched a delicate eyebrow.
 “Whatever for?
 That’s strange, isn’t it?”

-“Extremely,” Gareth said, remembering how abruptly the three Unity Magistrates had turned everyone out of the courtroom.
+“Extremely,” Gareth said.
+He frowned when he remembered how abruptly the three Unity Magistrates had turned everyone out of the courtroom.
 “A telegram came from Alfheim.
 Urgent, apparently.”

 Having had enough of being ignored, Ofelia tugged on Gareth’s sleeve.
 “Do you think that man will be here?” she asked.
 “The one from last year?
 With the fire whip?”